 - What is your student/faculty ratio and average class size?

 - How diverse is the Nightingale population?
-The faculty?
+The faculty and staff?

 - In what grades do you accept new students?

 - What age does my daughter need to be to apply to Kindergarten?

 - What is the cost of attending Nightingale?

 - What percentage of the student body receives financial aid?